-The LHB’s Safety Management System (MSMS) is reviewed by the Harbour Master and then Audited by the Designated Person at the end of each calendar year.
-The MSMS was last reviewed and audited by Nicholson’s Risk Management Ltd in November 2019 and found to be compliant with the requirements of the Port Marine Safety Code published by the DfT.
+The LHB’s Marine Safety Management System (MSMS) is reviewed by the Harbour Master and then Audited by the Designated Person at the end of each calendar year.
+The MSMS was last reviewed and audited by ABPmer in December 2020 and found to be compliant with the requirements of the Port Marine Safety Code published by the DfT.
 The full Audit report containing observations to be addressed during the coming year is published as part of the December 2021 Board Meeting Pack.

 The board also publishes a Safety Plan for Marine Operations every three years.
 The Littlehampton Harbour Safety Plan for Marine Operations 2021-23 was published in January 2021 with progress reports each year as part of the board’s Annual Report.